JakobHav/Lab1-Diodes/main.typ

 === Circuit Diagrams:

 #figure(
-  caption: [Circuit Diagrams from LTSpice #footnote[Our actual command for the rightmost plot was: `V3 -4.297 4 0.01`, the one in the diagram (which we were supposed to use) did not work (bec exponential groth we think) we did the min. working values)]], )[
+  caption: [Circuit Diagrams from LTSpice #footnote[We had a back and forth with adding ground, and ending up connecting ground to minus in the final result, it is missing in the diagram]], )[
   #image("assets/circuits.jpg")
 ]